Beshoy-Hezky/Island-Generator/README.md

 mosser@azrael island %
 ```

+### Island Generator
+The `pathfinder` project includes a Graph ADT and it also has an algorithm (Dijkstra's shortest path algorithm) to find the shortest path between two nodes.
+The project is built using generic programming so that it can work for any type of
+object.

+It includes:
+1. A Node class that stores an object of type T.
+2. Edge class that stores 2 nodes of type T
+3. A graph class where you can make a graph using adjaceny list representation.
+Directed and Undirected graphs are both provided.
+4. A shortest path class which can be used to find the shortest path between 2 nodes in a graph.

+An example on how to use it:
+1. To run this package first you need to make a graph `IGraph<Integer> graph = new UndirectedGraph<>();`
+2. Then you need to choose a shortest path algorithm you want to use `ShortestPath<Integer> finder = new DijkstraShortestPath<>();`
+3. Then you need to make your nodes `Node<Integer> node5 = graph.addNode(new Node<>(5));
+         Node<Integer> node6 = graph.addNode(new Node<>(6));`
+4. Then build the edges `graph.addEdge(node6,node5, 3);`
+5. Then if you want to find the shortest path between 2 nodes.
+`Node<Integer> startNode = node3;   `
+`Node<Integer> endNode = node12;     `
+   `List<Node<Integer>> thelist = finder.shortestpath(graph, startNode ,endNode, true);`
+6. Set the last parameter to true if you want to print your result in the terminal.

 ### Visualizer

 To visualize an existing mesh, go to the `visualizer` directory, and use `java -jar` to run the product.
 The product take two arguments (so far): the file containing the mesh, and the name of the file to store the visualization (as an SVG image).